GracielaRamirezA/Imagined-Speech-in-Spanish/README.md

 1. **EEG Acquisition:** Run `experimentoV2.py` to conduct the experimental protocol and acquire the raw EEG signals using the OpenBCI hardware.

-2. **Preprocessing and Segmentation:** Run `Processing_and_Segmentation.py` to filter, preprocess, segment, and organize the acquired EEG signals for classification.
+2. **Preprocessing and Segmentation:** Download the raw EEG dataset from the Google Drive link provided in the table above and place the downloaded dataset files in the same directory as `Processing_and_Segmentation.py`.
+Then, run `Processing_and_Segmentation.py` to filter, preprocess, segment, and organize the acquired EEG signals for classification.

 3. **Baseline Classification:** Run `transformer_hi.py` to train, validate, and test the Transformer-based baseline model using the processed EEG dataset.